We know that anime shifted from an analogue production process to a digital one.

 This means 2D animation in anime is still hand-drawn, forays into automatic interpolation of in-betweens aside.
 Fans sometimes discuss the shift as though it meant abandoning hand-drawn work, but in fact it only meant abandoning hand-painting.

-I haven’t mentioned ‘lighting’ or other effects in either list.
+I haven’t mentioned ‘lighting’ or other effects in either bullet-pointed list.
 As far as I understand it, in both pipelines these sit, at least for a simple account’s sake, within the photography/composition part.
-If you want to know (much) more than I can offer about photography in the cel era, go read this.
+If you want to know (much) more than I can offer about photography in the cel era, go read this, and see also this note.

 * * *